Crown witness says attempted murder accused repeatedly told her she caused head-on crash

 A few seconds later, she grabbed the steering wheel again, this time with "a lot more force" and told him she was going to kill them both.

-This caused the station wagon to swerve into the other lane and crash into the Hilux, he said.
+This caused the station wagon to swerve across the centreline and crash into the Hilux, he said.

-Crown witness Helen Martelli, a registered nurse, today told the court she was heading to Katikati when she came across the crash and gave Paul and Bickley first aid.
+Crown witness Helen Martelli, a registered nurse, today told the court she and her group were driving to Katikati when they came across the crash and she gave Paul and Bickley first aid.

 Martelli said Paul, still strapped into the passenger seat, was semi-conscious, bleeding profusely from a wound on her head and was drifting in and out of consciousness.